modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-1.md

 - Stars bigger than the Sun, can fuse heavier elements than helium, creating all the elements up to iron which requires too much energy as the one produced when a large star dies in a supernova explosion.

 - In 1950, Fowler and his colleagues studied how the chemical elements are generated within the stars through nuclear reactions.
 They made theoretical calculations of the steps involved in such nuclear reactions and interpreted experimental results from particle accelerators for describing the behavior of elements.

+### Description of the 1983 Physics Nobel Prize awarded to Chandrasekhar and Fowler.

+WORK (Chandrasekhar): “Stars in the universe form from clouds of gas and dust.
+When these clouds are pulled together by gravitational force, energy is released in the form of heat.
+And when a high enough temperature is reached, reactions among the atomic nuclei in the star’s interior begin.
+Beginning in the 1930s, Subramanyan Chandrasekhar formulated theories for the development that stars subsequently undergo.
+He showed that when the hydrogen fuel of stars of a certain size begins to run out, it collapses into a compact, brilliant star known as a white dwarf.”

+MLA style: Subramanyan Chandrasekhar – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1983/chandrasekhar/facts/

+NOBEL LECTURE: *On Stars, Their Evolution and Their Stability* by Chandrasekhar.

+1. Introduction
+	2. The role of radiation pressure
+	3. Do stars have enough energy to cool?
+	4. Fowler’s resolution of Eddington’s paradox; the degeneracy of the electrons in white dwarf stars
+	5. The theory of the white dwarf stars; the limiting mass
+	6. Under what conditions can normal stars develop degenerate cores?
+	7. Some brief remarks on recent progress in the evolution of massive stars and the onset of gravitational collapse
+	8. Instabilities of relativistic origin: (I) The vibrational instability of spherical stars
+	9. Instabilities of relativistic origin: (2) The secular instability of rotating stars derived from the emission of gravitational radiation by non-axisymmetric modes of oscillation
+	10. The mathematical theory of black holes

+MLA style: Subramanyan Chandrasekhar – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1983/chandrasekhar/lecture/

+WORK (Fowler): “Stars in the universe form from clouds of gas and dust.
+When these clouds are pulled together by gravitational force, energy is released in the form of heat.
+And when a high enough temperature is reached, reactions among the atomic nuclei in the star’s interior begin.
+These reactions are what causes radiation from stars.
+In the 1950s William Fowler showed how these nuclear reactions also account for how various elements are formed.
+These processes have created the elements that make up our earth and other heavenly bodies in the universe.”

+MLA style: William A. Fowler – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1983/fowler/facts/

+NOBEL LECTURE: *Experimental and Theoretical Nuclear Astrophysics; the Quest for the Origin of the Elements* by Fowler.

+I. Introduction<br>
+II.
+Early Research on Element Synthesis<br>
+III.
+Stellar Reaction Rates from Laboratory Cross Sections<br>
+IV.
+Hydrogen Burning in Main Sequence Stars and the Solar Neutrino Problem<br>
+V. The Synthesis of 12C and 16O and Neutron Production in Helium Burning<br>
+VI.
+Carbon, Neon, Oxygen, and Silicon Burning<br>
+VII.
+Astrophysical Weak-Interaction Rates<br>
+VIII.
+Calculated abundances for A ≤60 with Brief Comments on Explosive Nucleosynthesis<br>
+IX.
+Isotopic Anomalies in Meteorites and Observational Evidence for Ongoing Nucleosynthesis<br>
+X. Observational Evidence for Nucleosynthesis in Supernovae<br>
+XI.
+Neutron capture processes in nucleosynthesis<br>
+XII.
+Nucleocosmochronology<br>
+XIII.
+Conclusión

+MLA style: William A. Fowler – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1983/fowler/lecture/

 ***

-**In 1974:** to Sir Martin Ryle and Antony Hewish "for their pioneering research in radio astrophysics: Ryle for his observations and inventions, in particular of the aperture synthesis technique, and Hewish for his decisive role in the discovery of pulsars".
+**1974:** to [Sir Martin Ryle](https://en.wikipedia.org/wiki/Martin_Ryle) and [Antony Hewish](https://en.wikipedia.org/wiki/Antony_Hewish) "for their pioneering research in radio astrophysics: Ryle for his observations and inventions, in particular of the aperture synthesis technique, and Hewish for his decisive role in the discovery of pulsars".

+PHYSICS CONTENT (based on *Press release* and *Speed read: Radio Stars*).

+- Radio astronomy is the study of the universe made by detecting and analyzing radio waves emitted by stars and other cosmological objects.
+Those objects have been registered over distances thousands of millions of lightyears or more.
+All these happened many years ago, at the beginning of the universe.
+A light year is the distance that light travels during a year of 31,556 952 seconds at a speed of 299 792 458 m/s.
+Such distance is the product of velocity multiplied by time; it corresponds to 9.460 536 207 $ \times 10^{15}$ meters per second, nearly $10^{16}$ m/s.

+- The aperture synthesis technique developed by Martin Ryle consisted in connecting a series of small mutually adjustable and steerable radio antennae attached to large receiver dishes.
+All these antennae were pointing out in the same direction of observation.
+The positions of the radio telescopes were adjustable within nearly 5 kilometers and it is considered that the earth turns once a day in relation to the celestial sphere.

+- Hewish and Bell discovered a dense, burnt-out remains of a massive neutron star that had been formed because of a supernova explosion.
+When viewed from Earth, this object was observed spinning around rapidly and emitting shorts radio wave pulses, extremely regularly and almost every second.
+This revealed the presence of a neutron star: the nucleus of the pulsar.
+That star was surrounded by a plasma, a gas conducting electricity; the whole system was immersed in a turning strong magnetic field.

-!!! tip "1974 Physics Nobel Prize awarded to Ryle."
+### Description of the 1974 Physics Nobel Prize awarded to Ryle and Hewish.

-	WORK: “Stars and other astronomical objects emit not only visible light, but also radio waves.
+WORK (Ryle): “Stars and other astronomical objects emit not only visible light, but also radio waves.
 In the 1940s Martin Ryle developed a telescope designed to capture radio waves and methods for reading and processing the data received.
 By connecting a number of telescopes several kilometers from one another, he created the equivalent of a telescope as large as the entire surface between the individual telescopes.
 This paved the way for a precise mapping of stars and galaxies and a clearer picture of the universe’s evolution.”

 MLA style: Martin Ryle – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1974/ryle/facts/

 NOBEL LECTURE: *Radio Telescopes of Large Resolving Power* by Ryle.

 MLA style: Martin Ryle – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1974/ryle/lecture/

-!!! tip "1974 Physics Nobel Prize awarded to Hewish."
-	WORK: “Stars and other astronomical objects emit not only visible light, but also radio waves.
+WORK (Hewish): “Stars and other astronomical objects emit not only visible light, but also radio waves.
 In 1967 Antony Hewish and Jocelyn Bell discovered a previously unknown source of radiation that emitted radio waves in the form of pulses at intervals that were extremely regular.
 It turned out that this type of astronomical object, which became known as pulsars, has a core consisting of an extremely compact star, a neutron star.
 Their discovery allowed scientists to prove these stars exist.”

 MLA style: Antony Hewish – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1974/hewish/facts/

 NOBEL LECTURE: *Pulsars and High Density Physics* by Hewish.

 - DISCOVERY OF PULSARS
 	- HIGH DENSITY PHYSICS INSIDE NEUTRON STARS
 	- PLASMA PHYSICS OUTSIDE NEUTRON STARS
 	- CONCLUSION

 MLA style: Antony Hewish – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1974/hewish/lecture/

-**PHYSICS CONTENT (based on *Press release* and *Speed read: Radio Stars*).**

-- Radio astronomy is the study of the universe made by detecting and analyzing radio waves emitted by stars and other cosmological objects.
-Those objects have been registered over distances thousands of millions of lightyears or more.
-All these happened many years ago, at the beginning of the universe.
-A light year is the distance that light travels during a year of 31,556 952 seconds at a speed of 299 792 458 m/s.
-Such distance is the product of velocity multiplied by time; it corresponds to 9.460 536 207 $ \times 10^{15}$ meters per second, nearly $10^{16}$ m/s.

-- The aperture synthesis technique developed by Martin Ryle consisted in connecting a series of small mutually adjustable and steerable radio antennae attached to large receiver dishes.
-All these antennae were pointing out in the same direction of observation.
-The positions of the radio telescopes were adjustable within nearly 5 kilometers and considered that the earth turns once a day in relation to the celestial sphere.

-- Hewish and Bell discovered a dense, burnt-out remains of a massive neutron star that had been formed as a consequence of a supernova explosion.
-When viewed from Earth, this object was observed spinning around rapidly and emitting shorts radio wave pulses, extremely regularly and almost every second.
-This revealed the presence of a neutron star: the nucleus of the pulsar.
-That star was surrounded with a plasma, a gas conducting electricity; the whole system was immersed in a turning strong magnetic field.

 ***

-**In 1993:** awarded jointly to Russell A. Hulse and Joseph H. Taylor Jr. "for the discovery of a new type of pulsar, a discovery that has opened up new possibilities for the study of gravitation".
+**1993:** awarded jointly to [Russell A. Hulse](https://en.wikipedia.org/wiki/Russell_Alan_Hulse) and [Joseph H. Taylor Jr.](https://en.wikipedia.org/wiki/Joseph_Hooton_Taylor_Jr) "for the discovery of a new type of pulsar, a discovery that has opened up new possibilities for the study of gravitation".

-!!! tip "1993 Physics Nobel Prize awarded to Hulse and Taylor."

-	WORK: “Pulsars are very compact stars that radiate radio waves with very regular variations.
-In 1974 Russell Hulse and James Taylor discovered a pulsar comprised of two stars in very close proximity that rotate around each other.
-Hulse and Taylor could demonstrate that the stars’ radiation and movements correspond with Einstein’s general theory of relativity.
-Among other things, this theory predicts that the pulsar would emit energy in the form of gravitational waves, which should result in slowly declining intervals.
-Taylor was able to confirm this in 1978.”
+PHYSICS CONTENT (based on *Press release* and *Speed read: Catching Gravity´s Waves*).

-	MLA style: Russell A. Hulse – Facts.
+MLA style: Press release.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1993/hulse/facts/
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/1993/press-release/

-	MLA style: Joseph H. Taylor Jr. – Facts.
+MLA style: Speed read: Catching Gravity´s Waves.
 NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1993/taylor/facts/
+Nobel Prize Outreach AB 2024.
+Fri.
+18 Oct 2024. <https://www.nobelprize.org/prizes/physics/1993/speedread/>

-	NOBEL LECTURE: *The Discovery of the Binary Pulsar* by Hulse.

-	- PULSARS
-	- SEARCHING FOR PULSARS
-	- THE ARECIBO TELESCOPE
-	- PARAMETER SPACE, THE FINAL FRONTIER
-	- DE-DISPERSION
-	- PERIOD AND PULSE WIDTH ANALYSIS
-	- PUTTING IT ALL TOGETHER
-	- SCANNING THE SKIES WITH COMPUTER AND TELESCOPE
-	- MAKING DATA MAKE SENSE: THE BINARY PULSAR
-	- ANALYZING THE ORBIT WITH NEWTON AND EINSTEIN

-	MLA style: Russell A. Hulse – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1993/hulse/lecture/

-	NOBEL LECTURE: *Binary Pulsars and Relativistic Gravity* by Taylor.

-	I. SEARCH AND DISCOVERY<br>
-	II.
-CLOCK-COMPARISON EXPERIMENTS<br>
-	III.
-MODEL FITTING<br>
-	IV.
-THE NEWTONIAN LIMIT<br>
-	V. GENERAL RELATIVITY AS A TOOL<br>
-	VI.
-TESTING FOR GRAVITATIONAL WAVES<br>
-	VII.
-ACKNOWLEDGMENTS

-	MLA style: Joseph H. Taylor Jr. – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1993/taylor/lecture/

-**PHYSICS CONTENT (based on *Press release* and *Speed read: Catching Gravity´s Waves*).**

 - In 1915 Einstein explained that gravity is caused by changes in the geometry of space and time: space-time curves near the presence of massive bodies such as very big stars.
 He also predicted the formation of ripples of gravitational radiation as these bodies move through the cosmos.
 In 1919 Arthur Eddington announced the deflection of starlight passing near the surface of the sun; this was verified during solar eclipse expeditions.